MAITREYEE WAIRAGKAR

 The ability to speak is a key determinant of quality of life, but it is disrupted in people with brain injury and neurodegenerative diseases such as ALS.
 Brain-computer interfaces (BCIs) can potentially restore speech in individuals who have lost the ability to speak by interpreting their speech-related neural activity.
 Current intracortical BCIs can enable users to communicate via point-and-click and handwriting with high accuracy, but these modes of communication are slow and do not capture the full expressive range of speech.
 Intelligible speech synthesis from brain signals has not yet been demonstrated.
 In my current postdoctoral research in the Neuroprosthetics Lab at UC Davis, I am building speech-BCI to enable people speak by decoding their neural activity and translating it to speech.

 This research is part of BrainGate clinical trial.
 Intracortical high-resolution neural activity is recorded from the speech motor cortex of human participants using chronically implanted Utah multielectrode arrays.
 My research focuses on developing a neural decoder to synthesise speech directly from this intracortical neural activity.
-I am integrating deep learning models with signal processing to uncover neural dynamics and correlates of speech and translate these into synthesised speech.
-My neural decoder can reconstruct speech spectrum from neural data and the initial results already show improvement over the state-of-the-art prior research in speech synthesis from brain activity.
+I am integrating deep learning models with signal processing to uncover neural dynamics and correlates of speech production and translate these into synthesised speech.
+This neural decoder can instantaneously synthesize voice from intracortical neural activity and provides real-time closed-loop audio feedback.
+The show improvement over the state-of-the-art prior research in speech synthesis from brain activity.
 This approach is suitable for real-time applications in BCIs to restore lost speech, which is the focus of my ongoing work.

 [More info]